The Many Different Procedures to Reduce Breast Size

 - Liposuction to remove fat from the breasts.

-- Surgically removing extra breast tissue and skin through incision.
+- Surgically removing extra breast tissue and skin through the incision.

 - Removing or reducing the size of an existing breast implant.